oxyo/OpenAutomation/readme.md

 ### First time Set-Up

 1. Start node application ```node app.js```
-2. In first Start-Up this app will create initial configuration stored in files `settings.txt` and `serverID.txt`
+2. In first Start-Up this app will create an initial configuration stored in files `settings.txt` and `serverID.txt`
 3. Start this app again.
 4. Write down 8 symbols **Server ID** displayed in app terminal ```OA > Server ID: 00000000```
 5. Open web application in browser.
-First time You should get authentication Error message.
+First time, You should get the authentication Error message.
 6. Press **ToolBox** --> **Connection Set-Up**, Enter OA Server ID and press **Close**.
 7. Have a Fun :)

 P.S.
-To set initial rooms configuration to your home structure please modify **app.js oaSetup** section and delete `settings.txt` file.
+To chenge initial rooms configuration to represent your home structure please modify **app.js oaSetup** section and delete `settings.txt` file.

 ### Little about Sensors